 This is a Losi Tenacity buggy body on a 1/8 JQ Grey Edition buggy.
-I think it looks better than the standard buggy body, which is realistic at all.
+I think it looks better than the standard buggy body, which isn't realistic at all.

 This is a quick, easy, and cheap way to get decent power for charging your R/C batteries.
 It's just an Xbox 360 supply with the wires gathered into +12V, GND, and jumping the sense/5V wires together (to turn on the supply).
 Best of all Xbox 360 (or laptop or monitor) supplies are all over the place for cheap after the main units die!
 I just shot and uploaded this in one take just after hacking the wires together.
 In review, I notice that the PS voltage was going under 12V, from the rated 12.3V, so I wonder if that made it limit it's power output.
 It's still a very useful PS for this application.
 I plan on cleaning up the connector end to prevent shorting and such too.

 We held a cool multiplayer race on VRC with a 15 minute semi final and 20 minute final.
 I ended up winning my semi and the main!

 Replacing the normal AA batteries in my hobby radio transmitter with Li-Ion 18650 batteries.